-All applications which are submitted on time will be considered at the same time and after the closing date for admissions (please check with the school or the Local Authority schools admissions application schedule for the closing date).
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2021.
+(Please check with the school or the Local Authority schools admissions application schedule for the closing date).